Rahul Gandhi questions PM's silence on border issue with China

-NEW DELHI: Congress leader Rahul Gandhi on Wednesday alleged that China has taken away India’s territory in Ladakh and questioned the prime minister’s silence on the issue, saying he has vanished.
+Congress leader Rahul Gandhi on Wednesday alleged that China has taken away India’s territory in Ladakh and questioned the Prime Minister’s silence on the issue, saying he has vanished.

 “The Chinese have walked in and taken our territory in Ladakh.
 Meanwhile.
 The PM is absolutely silent and has vanished from the scene,” he said on Twitter.